 If propagation is done through seeds, they need to be planted half an inch (1 cm) below the soil surface.
 The vine should be provided with adequate amounts of water; however, the potted soil should not be allowed to retain water, or it will become soggy and kill the plant.
 Add fertilizer as needed according to soil consistency and the variety of pepper.

-Black pepper vines require annual rainfall amounts of 78 - 118 inches (2,000 - 3,000 mm).
+Black pepper cultivation require annual rainfall amounts of 78 - 118 inches (2,000 - 3,000 mm).
 The distribution of the rainfall also plays a role in the growth process.
 There should be sufficient rainfall to trigger flowering processes in the plant until the fruit is ripe.
 Dry spells within the flowering to fruit ripening stages (about 16 weeks) will result in low yield.

 Irrigation is particularly important during the summer months.
 It can be done weekly by using a hose directly at the base of the vines.
 The amount of water needed will depend on the plants' stage of development.
 Vines 5 - 10 years old will require around eight gallons (30 liters), while for plants that are 11 - 15 years old, 10.5 gallons (40 liters) fortnightly are recommended.

 The soil should be tested before determining the type and amount of fertilizer to apply.
 Dosages increase gradually until the third year, which is when the full dose is given onwards.
 Fertilizer should be applied about 12 inches (30 cm) away from the vine all around it, and must be covered with a thick layer of soil.
 Direct contact with the roots must be avoided.

 Black pepper vines should be pruned within the first four to six months of planting in order to encourage the development of lateral shoots.
 This also increases yield.
 Unwanted terminal growth should be pruned to boost further development of lateral shoots and spike production.